-The academic pre-requisites for all courses offered are included in the Faculty of Commerce handbook.
+The academic prerequisites for all courses are included in the Commerce Faculty Handbooks.

-The University of Cape Town operates on a calendar year system from February - November.
-The year is divided into two semesters: First Semester which runs from February to June, and Second Semester which runs from July to November.
+The University of Cape Town operates on a calendar year from February to November.
+The year is divided into two semesters: First Semester, from February to June, and Second Semester, from July to November.
 Any courses marked with a suffix H or W run over both semesters and require a full year of study.
-Semesterised courses have a suffix F (first semester) or S (second semester) at the end of the course code.
+Semester courses have a suffix F (first semester) or S (second semester) at the end of the course code.

-It is important to note that registration for a course commits a student to participating fully in all aspects of that course; this may entail group work, projects or field trips.
+It is important to note that registration for a course commits a student to participate fully in all aspects of that course; this may entail group work, projects or field trips.
 It is important to establish the requirements of courses you are considering if you are not certain of your ability to commit.
-Withdrawal from courses once group work has commenced is very disruptive to other students on the course and we urge you to find out as much as you can about our courses before you register.
-International students are also required to follow the standard rules and procedures for examinations.
+Withdrawal from courses once group work has commenced is very disruptive to other students, and we urge you to find out as much as you can about our courses before you register.
+International students are required to follow the standard rules and procedures for examinations.
 Please consult the academic calendar, paying particular attention to term and exam periods before committing yourself to a course.

-Notes are located in each individual disciplines to assist you in your selection
+Notes can be found under each discipline to assist you in your selection.

 From past experience with international students, the most suitable courses tend to be:

-The following courses offered by the Accounting department are not suitable for most semester abroad students.
+All other courses offered by the College of Accounting are not suitable for semester study abroad students.
 They are very technical and based on IFRS (International Financial Reporting Standards) or the S.A.
-Tax legislation as they are designed for students writing the professional South African Chartered Accountancy examinations.
-In addition the 2nd and 3rd year accounting courses are very dependent on preceding courses and the teaching philosophy used.
+Tax legislation as they are designed for students writing the South African Institute of Chartered Accountants (SAICA) and other professional bodies’ professional examinations.
+In addition, the 2nd and 3rd year accounting courses are very dependent on preceding courses and the teaching philosophy used.